EasyUni logo

 They are typically a two-year program and offer in-depth knowledge and critical thinking skills.

 Students are required to undertake a minimum of 3 subjects.
-Some students even can take up more than 3 subjects if they want to enroll in a more competitive university such as Oxford or Cambridge.
+Some students can even take up more than 3 subjects if they want to enroll in a more competitive university such as Oxford or Cambridge.

 Pros: